 To make molasses fertilizer, mix two tablespoons with 1 gallon of water.
 Apply it once a week by pouring it on the soil or spraying it on the plant leaves.

-You can also mix it with Epsom salt to make homemade fertilizer, improving plant root health and producing more flowers.
-Combine two tablespoons of liquid molasses with one tablespoon of Epsom salt and two gallons of water.
+You can also mix it with Epsom salt to make homemade fertilizer, improving plant root health and increasing flower production.
+Combine 2 tablespoons of liquid molasses with 1 tablespoon of Epsom salt and 2 gallons of water.

 Let the mixture dissolve, and use it to fertilize your plants.